-Categories of graduate instruction

-Graduate teaching assignments fall into three categories.
+Categories of graduate instruction.
+Graduate teaching assignments fall into three categories:

 The first is that of grader.
 This assignment entails the student assisting an instructor in grading assignments and examinations.
 The specific duties are arranged with the instructor.
-The grader does not lead discussion sections.
+The grader does not lead discussion sections but is expected to attend all class sessions and read all course material.